Anthony Hopkins: 1990–1999: The Silence of the Lambs and film stardom

 Hopkins won acclaim among critics and audiences as the cannibalistic serial killer Hannibal Lecter in The Silence of the Lambs, for which he won the Academy Award for Best Actor in 1991, with Jodie Foster as Clarice Starling, who also won for Best Actress.
-The film won Best Picture, Best Director and Best Adapted Screenplay, and Hopkins also picked up his first BAFTA for Best Actor.
+The film won Best Picture, Best Director and Best Adapted Screenplay, and Hopkins also picked up his first BAFTA Award for Best Actor in a Leading Role.
 Hopkins reprised his role as Lecter twice; in Ridley Scott's Hannibal (2001), and Red Dragon (2002).
 His original portrayal of the character in The Silence of the Lambs has been labelled by the AFI as the number-one film villain.
 Director Jonathan Demme wanted a British actor for the role, with Foster stating, "Lecter is a manipulator and has a way of using language to keep people at bay.
 You wanted to see that Shakespearean monster."
 At the time he was offered the role, Hopkins was making a return to the London stage, performing in M. Butterfly.
 He had come back to Britain after living for a number of years in Hollywood, having all but given up on a career there, saying, "Well that part of my life's over; it's a chapter closed.
 I suppose I'll just have to settle for being a respectable actor poncing around the West End and doing respectable BBC work for the rest of my life."

 Hopkins reprised the role, returning to the iconic villain in adaptations of the first three of the Lecter novels by Thomas Harris.
-The author was reportedly pleased with Hopkins' portrayal of his antagonist.
-However, Hopkins stated that Red Dragon (2002) would feature his final performance as the character and that he would not reprise even a narrative role in the latest addition to the series, Hannibal Rising (2007).
-The following year, Hopkins was featured in Mark Joffe's film Spotswood and the science fiction film Freejack and also played supporting roles as Charlie Chaplin's biographer in Richard Attenborough's biographical drama Chaplin (1992) and Professor Van Helsing in Francis Ford Coppola's horror adaptation Bram Stoker's Dracula (1992).
+The author was reportedly pleased with Hopkins's portrayal of his antagonist.
+However, Hopkins stated that Red Dragon (2002) would feature his final performance as the character and that he would not play even a narrative role in the latest addition to the series, Hannibal Rising (2007).

+The year after the original Silence of the Lambs, Hopkins was featured in Mark Joffe's film Spotswood and the science fiction film Freejack as well as playing supporting roles as Charlie Chaplin's biographer in Richard Attenborough's biographical drama Chaplin (1992) and Professor Van Helsing in Francis Ford Coppola's horror adaptation Bram Stoker's Dracula (1992).